 Besides the greenery traditionally found on along our roads and in our parks and nature reserves, we now also have skyrise greenery - green roofs and vertical greenery that extend and almost look like gardens in the sky.

-Come explore and learn more about these things that make Singapore our City in a Garden.
+Come explore and learn more about these things that make Singapore our City in Nature.